cargomail-org/cargomail/README.md

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.

 Cargomail, a revised email system, uses an architecture with push and pull request layers.
 The main benefit of using this architecture is the privacy embedded into the design.
+It supports mailbox portability, meaning the ability to move from one hosting partner to another without changing your email address.

 ## White Paper